| Museum of the Occidental Hotel:A Living History Frontier Experience

 meals were served around the clock.
 There was a full service bar, card and billiard rooms,

 a barbershop and a lobby that provided a grand meeting place for all who came to Buffalo.
+Only in later years did the Occidental fall on hard times.

 Several attempts were made to revive her and the Smith Family, which had long since taken